 Why Should You Join Intellizoom?
 (According To Intellizoom)

 - Getting paid is easy and fast

 - You can make an immediate impact on products that you love and use by sharing your opinion

 - You can easily make money on Intellizoom in your spare time, and it takes only 15-20 minutes to participate in a study

 - You can participate in the studies remotely, from your own location, using your own device

-First, I learned that the money you make is determined by how complex the study is.
+First, I learned that the amount of money you make is determined by how complex the study is.
 Some studies require you to record audio and video on your camera, while others do not.
-You can expect to make about $10 per survey for the more complex ones, and about $5 per survey for the more ‘standard’ ones.
+You can expect to make about $10 per survey for the more complex ones, and about $5 or less per survey for the more ‘standard’ ones.

 I also learned that the studies take 10 to 20 minutes in most cases, which isn’t too bad really, especially for the more complex ones that pay more.